At least 4 people were killed in a shooting at teen's birthday party in Alabama

 At least four people were killed and multiple others were wounded after a shooting at a birthday party on Saturday night in the city of Dadeville, Ala.

-The attack took place just after 10:30 p.m. local time near the town square as people gathered to celebrate a teenager's birthday, according to Heidi Smith, the marketing director of Ivy Creek Healthcare, which runs a hospital in Dadeville.
-Smith said the hospital treated at least 15 gunshot victims.
+The attack took place at the Mahogany Masterpiece dance studio just after 10:30 p.m. local time as people gathered for a Sweet 16 celebration.
+Heidi Smith, the marketing director of Ivy Creek Healthcare, which runs a hospital in Dadeville, said the hospital treated at least 15 gunshot victims.

 Smith said at least 17 ambulances responded to the scene.
 Some victims were treated and released from the Lake Martin Community Hospital, while several additional victims were transferred to other hospitals — including flown to a trauma center in Birmingham, she added.